PhiTux/schoco/README.md

 **From now on, there are just a few more features missing (and some polishing here and there of course...)**
 Especially the following things are planned to be adressed until September 2023
-- [ ] Add new Java-Files and folders to Project and rename them (renaming is already implemented)
 - [ ] Stop compilation/execution button
 - [ ] add keyboard-shortcuts
 - [ ] "way-back-button": use underlaying git-struture to view any state of a file when it was previously saved